cborile/cborile.github.io/_pages/cv.md

 nav: true
 nav_order: 4
 cv_pdf: borile_cv_2025.pdf # you can also use external links here
-description: Click the button on the right to download the full cv in pdf format -->
+description: Click the button to download the full cv in pdf format
 toc:
   sidebar: right
 ---